mossmanpete/ParadigmCore/README.md

 We have released one database driver so far, [`OrderStream-SRA`](https://github.com/ParadigmFoundation/OrderStream-SRA).
 It subscribes to a full or validating OrderStream node's WebSocket endpoint, and derives an order book of valid, executable [0x](https://0x.org) order messages. `OrderStream-SRA` serves this order book through a [0x Standard Relayer API](https://github.com/0xProject/standard-relayer-api) compliant interface.
 You can preview a live version of this software at [sra.zaidan.io/v2/](https://sra.zaidan.io/v2/).

-### Troubleshooting
+### Issues and proposals
-If you encounter issues setting up or running setting up ParadigmCore, feel free to reach out on our chat server: https://chat.paradigm.market/

 ParadigmCore is under active development, and at this point should not be considered stable.
 If you find a bug, inconsistency, or vulnerability please open an [issue](https://github.com/paradigmfoundation/paradigmcore/issues).

+If you encounter errors setting up or running setting up ParadigmCore, feel free to reach out on our chat server: https://chat.paradigm.market/

+ParadigmCore is open source software, and we encourage the suggestion of improvements and enhancements to the protocol.
+If you have a suggestion or specification, please submit a [Paradigm Improvement Proposal](https://github.com/paradigmfoundation/pips) (PIP).

 ## Usage